Arkay-1248/Do-Not-Go-Gentle/Readme.md

 **NOTE**: Do Not Go Gentle **REQUIRES** the paid AE update to Skyrim.

-Do Not Go Gentle is designed as Requiem modlist with Bruma, Wyrmstooth, and lots of other additions to extend the life of your character playthrough.
+Do Not Go Gentle is designed as Requiem modlist with Bruma, Wyrmstooth, Clockworks, and lots of other additions to extend the life of your character playthrough.
 I did not build this to be a painful list to play, but Requiem does make you plan out your actions more than vanilla Skyrim.
 I find my build to be a reasonable compromise between difficulty and enjoyment, and maybe you will too.
 It uses [Azurite Weathers](https://www.nexusmods.com/skyrimspecialedition/mods/42731) by default.

 The full modlist can be viewed [here](https://loadorderlibrary.com/lists/do-not-go-gentle)

-Notable Mods: Skyrim Unbound Reborn, MCO, Precision, SCAR, TDM, Distar's Elden mods(Counter, Parry and Power Attack), Pit Fighter, Bruma, Wyrmstooth, Leaps of Faith, College of Winterhold Quest Expansion, Scholarship of Skyrim, Pilgrim, [SkyRe Racials](https://www.nexusmods.com/skyrimspecialedition/mods/17915), Honed Metal, More Carriages, and Wait Carriage in Towns(adds an option to wait for a carriage at any inn not inside a walled city), and Just Sleep(Sleep increases carry weight while sleep deprivation decrease carry weight).
+Notable Mods: Optional Quick Start, MCO, Precision, SCAR, TDM, Distar's Elden mods(Counter, Parry and Power Attack), Pit Fighter, Bruma, Wyrmstooth, Leaps of Faith, College of Winterhold Quest Expansion, Scholarship of Skyrim, Pilgrim, [SkyRe Racials](https://www.nexusmods.com/skyrimspecialedition/mods/17915), Honed Metal, More Carriages, and Wait Carriage in Towns(adds an option to wait for a carriage at any inn not inside a walled city), and Just Sleep(Sleep increases carry weight while sleep deprivation decrease carry weight).
 I cannot include them all here, so check the link above

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].